 With so many important functions on the shoulders of HR, do you really think a pen-and-paper system is sufficient?

 The labor pool is changing.
-By 2020, it’s estimated that millennials will make up 75 percent of the U.S. workforce.
+Gen Z now makes up about 27% of the total workforce.
 Additionally, there has been exponential growth in the software and digital tools available to HR teams.
-In fact, between 2017 and 2025, the Core HR software market is expected to expand at a compound annual growth rate of 9.4 percent.
+In fact, the global HR software market was valued at $16.43 billion in 2023 and is projected to grow at a compound annual growth rate (CAGR) of 12.2% through 2030.

 This means HR departments need to hire staff members who have a pulse on technology trends.
 The future of HR requires team members who can quickly learn and leverage new systems and who understand how to put data to use in everyday decision making.

-Hiring a tech-savvy HR employee will not only revolutionize the way your company keeps track of important documents, but he or she can also leverage tech in ways that will open your company up to improved recruitment processes, better employee engagement, and time-saving efficiencies.
+Hiring a tech-savvy HR employee will not only revolutionize the way your company keeps track of important documents, but they can also leverage tech in ways that will open your company up to improved recruitment processes, better employee engagement, and time-saving efficiencies.

 When interviewing HR job applicants, it’s important that they have a working knowledge of HR technologies including: